daniel-munro/ratgtex/pages/index.md

 The data and visualizations on this site are for the RatGTEx v4 release.
 The main changes from v3 are:

 - Three tissue datasets from one new project have been added: a new brain region, agranular insular cortex (IC), and additional samples for existing brain regions, nucleus accumbens core (NAcc) and posterior ventral tegmental area (pVTA).
-Adipose and liver tissues have been removed temporarily due to genotype availability.
 - [Pantry](https://pantry.pejlab.org) is now used to extract RNA phenotypes and perform xQTL mapping, providing data for six RNA modalities, compared to only gene expression levels and alternative splicing in the previous versions.
 - The genome assembly has been updated from `mRatBN7.2` to `GRCr8`.